ixmaps/IXmapsClient/README.md

 `# npm start`

 This should also launch your web browser pointing to the local TRgen interface.
+If the interface can't be opened, you can manually go to http://localhost:2040

 ### Packaging